 When applied to music, cinema, and games it can take realism to a whole new level.
 There are several competing versions of the technology, each vying for the attention of creators and users alike.
 Dolby Atmos, Sony 360 Reality Audio, and Apple Spatial Audio are the major players and have their own pros and cons.

-Over 6000 cinemas already use the technology, and it is used in many films, as well as sports events.
-It has even made it to nightclubs, with London’s legendary Ministry of Sound using it to let DJs move sounds around the dance floor in real-time.
+Over 6000 cinemas already use the technology, and it is used in many films, music content as well as sports events.

-With such widespread support, you can hear it via blu-ray disc, as well as Netflix, iTunes, Vudu, and Amazon Prime Video.
+With such widespread support, you can experience Dolby Atmos via Blu-ray disc, 7 of the top 10 streaming services including Netflix, Disney+, Apple TV+ and HBO Max, music streaming services including Apple Music, Amazon, and Tidal, and live sports events with SKY UK, BT Sports, and Comcast.
 Not every service works with it on every device, so be sure to do your research when setting it up.
-However, it’s gradually becoming more accessible to more streaming services, as back-end video solutions such as Bitmovin’s encoding, make it easier build Dolby Atmos-supported workflows.
+However, it’s gradually becoming more accessible to more streaming services, as back-end video solutions such as Bitmovin’s encoding, make it easier to build Dolby Atmos-supported workflows.

-Cinema-based Atmos setups make use of large numbers of speakers, including some embedded in the ceiling.
-At home, you don’t need to go that far, but two to four ceiling speakers will help you get plenty out of the system, with up to 64 speakers usable overall.
-There are also speakers that aim the sound upward to hit the ceiling.
-It needs to be calibrated so that sounds are directed properly, so it takes some work to set up.
+Cinema-based Atmos setups make use of large numbers of speakers, including many embedded in the walls and ceiling.
+At home, you don’t need to go that far, with two to four ceiling speakers helping you get plenty out of the system.
+Even easier setup can be found with the latest soundbar systems, which aim the sound upward to reflect off of the ceiling, making the setup literally plug and play.

 Plenty of TVs and other equipment already work with Dolby Atmos, making it a great choice for newcomers to spatial audio.
 Even those of us with regular headphones can join the party.
-It can take effort to set up, but the immersive experience and wide availability make it worth it.
+The immersive experience and wide availability make it worth it.